SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/_career/2020_04_13_Five_things.md

 ### 5. Market yourself

 The final thing you can is ''market yourself''.
 What I mean by this is bolster your public profile in non-targeted ways.
 Unlike networking, where you are going to do something (usually in-person) with an intended target, marketing involves undertaking activities that attempt to increase your public profile.
+Another way of thinking about the difference between marketing and networking is marketing is geared toward an audience while networking is focused at the person level.

 Examples of this include: putting together a website or writing up some articles and submitting them to forums where potential audiences may exist.
 Give a talk at a MeetUp!
 This could involve Twitter, LinkedIn, Medium or any other public platform.
 Try to get your name out there in your field.

+Creating a website which is a central hub about you, the projects you have worked on and links to your other sites (Github, LinkedIn, Twitter, etc.) is another useful way to market yourself.
+Importantly, make sure that any site which you reference on your resume for marketing purposes makes sense.
+If you put your Github on your documents, make sure that it isn't going to an empty profile.
+If you have a web page, make sure that there aren't dead links or half-completed pages (or if there are, don't share it on your resume).

 ### Fin

 So these are the only five things you can do to get a job.
 I wish that there was more to it (and obviously the devil is in the details), but this is the most comprehensive framework you can use.
 Just returning to what I mentioned at the top, make sure to stay organized.
-Being disorganized can easily cost you an opportunity, I've seen it dozens of times.
+Being disorganized can easily cost you an opportunity.

 ---